infragravity/sonar-docker/samples/README.md

   * The WebAPI - shows how to monitor .NET core web application deployed on Windows Nano Server container that runs IIS.

 ## Deployment Scenarios
-Sonar can be deployed as Windows service on container or host.
-The WebAPI examples how it can be accomplished using Windows Nano Server container image.
+Sonar can be deployed as Windows service to monior container or host.
+The WebAPI example shows how it can be accomplished using Windows Nano Server container image.
 ## Documentation
 The docs are available at [knowledge base](http://www.infragravity.com/knowledge-base/sonar-overview/)
 # Installation